nirmeshk/Spark-Stream-Examples/README.md

+### About
+These are the python translations of the examples of *chapter 10 : Spark Streamming* from the book **Learning Spark : Lightning-fast Data Analytics** *By Karau, Holden, Zaharia, Matei, Wendell, Patrick, Konwinski, Andy*

 - There are 2 different files:
     + 10_4.py : This contains the starting example 10-4 using sockets as input source
     + 10_10.p : This contains all the other examples.
 The reason for keeping them in same files is that they all work on same initial DStream.